-Subject Code AAE4105 Subject Title Engineering Composites Credit Value 3 Level 4 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AAE3002 Aircraft Structures and Materials Objectives To provide students with knowledge of mechanical behavior of composite materials used in aircraft.
-To provide students with understanding of the processing, fabrication and influence of fabrication and environment on properties of aircraft composites.
+Subject Code AAE4105 Subject Title Engineering Composites Credit Value 3 Level 4 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: AAE3002 Aircraft Structures and Materials Objectives To provide students with knowledge of mechanical behavior of composite materials used in aircraft; and 2.
+To provide students with understanding of the processing, fabrication and influence of fabrication and environment on properties of aircraft composites; and 3.
 To gain appreciation of the wide design flexibility that composites can afford.
-Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes a.
 Demonstrate a good understanding of types and properties of composites used in aircraft; b.
 Possess knowledge in processing and fabrication of structural composites; c.
 Understand mechanical behaviors of aircraft composite materials; d.
 Analyze composite laminates using classic laminate theory and apply failure criteria to assess composite structures subject to various types of loading.
 Subject Synopsis/ Indicative Syllabus Introduction to Composites - Classification and characteristics of composite materials in aircraft.
 Mechanical behavior of composite materials.
 Reinforcements.
 Matrix materials.
 Green composites Composite Interfaces - Fibre-matrix interfaces.
 Interfacial properties.
 Stress transfer through composite interfaces.
 Lamina Stress-strain Relationships - Lamina and laminate theories.
 Transformation and prediction of elastic parameters.
 Load-deformation relationship.
 Analysis of Continuous Fibre-Reinforced Lamina and Laminates - Macromechanical behaviour of a lamina.
 Macromechanical behaviour of a laminate.
 Processing and Fabrication - Structural composites and their processing technology.
 Manufacture of laminated fibre-reinforced composite materials.
 Influence of fabrication and environment on properties.

 Failures, Design, and Applications of Composites - Failure theories.
 Design optimization.
 Engineering applications of composites.

 Non-Destructive Testing Techniques for Composites - Visual testing, ultrasonic testing, thermography, radiographic testing, electromagnetic testing, acoustic emission, new trends in structural health monitoring strategies.

 Laboratory Experiments

+Typical experiments:

-Typical experiments: 1.
-Manufacturing of composites 2.
-Tensile test of composites 3.
-Inspection of composites 4.
-Repair of a composite structure Teaching/Learning Lectures are used to deliver the fundamental knowledge in relation to advanced Methodology composite materials (outcomes a to d).
+- 1. Manufacturing of composites

+- 2. Tensile test of composites

+- 3. Inspection of composites

+- 4. Repair of a composite structure

+Lectures are used to deliver the fundamental knowledge in relation to advanced composite materials (outcomes a to d).

 Tutorials are used to illustrate the application of fundamental knowledge to practical situations (outcomes a to d).

 Experiments are used to relate the concepts to practical applications and students are exposed to hand-on experience, proper use of equipment and application of analytical skills on interpreting experimental results (outcomes a and b).

+Teaching/Learning Methodology Intended subject learning outcomes to be covered comes to

+a b С d

+Lecture ✓ ✓ ✓ ✓

+Tutorial ✓ ✓ ✓ ✓

+Experiment ✓ ✓

+(Note 4)

+Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed

+a b С d

+1. Examination 60% ✓ ✓ ✓ ✓
-Teaching/Learning Outcomes Methodology b d a Lecture √ √ ✓ Tutorial Experiment Assessment Methods in Specific assessment % weighting Intended subject learning outcomes methods/tasks to be assessed (Please tick as Alignment with appropriate) Intended Learning Outcomes h d c a (Note 4) ✓ ✓ 1.
-Examination 60% ✓ Assignment 20% 10% 3.
-Test ✓ ✓ 10% 4.
-Laboratory report Total 100 % Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Overall Assessment: $0.6 \times End$ of Subject Examination + $0.4 \times Continuous$ Assessment Examination is adopted to assess students on the overall understanding and the ability of applying the concepts.
-It is supplemented by the tests, assignments and laboratory reports which provide timely feedbacks to both lecturers and students on various topics of the syllabus.
-Student Study Class contact:

-Effort Expected ■ Lecture 33 Hrs.

-■ Tutorial/Laboratory 6 Hrs.

-Other student study effort:

-Self Study 45 Hrs.
+2. Assignment 20% ✓ ✓ ✓ ✓

+3. Test 10% ✓ ✓ ✓

+4. Laboratory report 10% ✓ ✓

+Total 100 % • •

+Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Overall Assessment: $0.6 \times \text{End of Subject Examination} + 0.4 \times \text{Continuous Assessment}$ Examination is adopted to assess students on the overall understandability of applying the concepts.
+It is supplemented by the tests, ass laboratory reports which provide timely feedbacks to both lecturers on various topics of the syllabus. ignments and Student Study Class contact: Effort Expected ■ Lecture 33 Hrs.
+Tutorial/Laboratory 6 Hrs.
+Other student study effort: Self Study 45 Hrs.
 Case study report preparation and presentation 21 Hrs.
 Total student study effort 105 Hrs.

-Reading List and References Ronald F. Gibson, Principles of Composite Material Med Hill International Editions, latest edition.
+Reading List and References Ronald F. Gibson, Principles of Composite Material Mechani Hill International Editions, latest edition. cs, McGraw- 2.
 C.T.
-Sun, Mechanics of Aircraft Structures, John Wiley edition.
-Celine A. Mahieux, Environmental Degradation in Indus Elsevier, latest edition.
-A. Brent Strong, Fundamentals of Composites Manufacturent Methods and Applications, Society of Manufacturing En edition. & Sons, latest strial Composites, uring-Materials,
+Sun, Mechanics of Aircraft Structures, John Wiley & edition.
+Sons, latest 3.
+Celine A. Mahieux, Environmental Degradation in Industrial Elsevier, latest edition.
+Composites, 4.
+A. Brent Strong, Fundamentals of Composites Manufacturi Methods and Applications, Society of Manufacturing Eng edition.